 - The only point of interest here is the spike in requests around 10 am.

 - This can largely be attributed to the fact that, most deadlines are by midnight.

 - This spike represents the last hour effort by students to get help.

 This was a neat little exercise to understand Chegg’s volume.
 This was under the assumption that, the emails are sent to all tutors for that specific subject and time between them and lesson request is very minimal.

 There is also a large possibility of personalisation in the mail delivery system in which case, the numbers are largely not useful for others.
-Let me know if someone wants to get the above numbers crunched for them as well.
+But this is interesting in terms of the topics most requested by students and represents a strong Ed-Tech opportunity.